JonasSkjodt/bookit/README.md

 # bookit
 website in react

+Write

-npm run dev
+## npm run dev

-to run both server and react client
+in the terminal to run both server and react client

 nodemon is installed to autorefresh on website changes